coffeeflash/tobisyurt/_posts/2022-01-12-backup_strategy.md

 category: [homelab,FreeBSD]
 ---

-Tester !!!
 Recently I migrated my TrueNAS from bare-metal into a Proxmox VM with almost all SATA-Controllers passed through, but more about that in another post.
 Here I'd like to talk about TrueNAS.
 I am using TrueNAS since approximately 3 years and had a lot of fun with it and learned a lot.
 In the process of migrating, i was motivated to question some old setups, what I want to discuss here.

 # The Strategy